 Learn About LATERA Implants

 Millions of people are affected by nasal airway obstructions that cause uncomfortable symptoms that affect their daily lives.
 At SoCal Breathe Free Sinus & Allergy Centers, our physicians and ENT specialists can evaluate the cause of your congestion or obstruction and find a safe, effective solution.
 One solution we offer is the LATERA nasal implant surgery.
 The LATERA implant is a small, two-pronged implant that is inserted into the nose.
-It offers support for weak upper and/or lower nasal walls, and can open up airway passages that are obstructed.
-Call us today to schedule a consultation for LATERA in Burbank, CA.
+It offers support for weak upper and/or lower nasal walls and can open up airway passages that are obstructed.
+Embark on a path to swift relief from inner ear infections with SoCal Breathe Free Sinus & Allergy Centers in Burbank, CA, and San Diego, CA.

 What Is a LATERA Nasal Implant?